-Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuo Continuous Internal Assessment 5 Semester Er nd Examina ation (3 Hours) 50
+Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou nuous Internal Assessment 50 Semester Er nd Examina ation (3 Hours) 50

 - 1. To understand the fundamentals of kinematics. - 2.
 To understand the concept of machines, mechanisms and related terminologies. - 3.
 To calculate mobility (number of degrees-of-freedom).
 Enumeration of rigid links and types of joints within mechanisms. - 4.
 To make the students become familiar and understanding of the most commonly used mechanisms (4-bar, 6-bar linkages, and cams). - 5.
 To understand the concept of synthesis and analysis of different mechanisms. - 6.
-To understand the Principles and working of various straight line motion mechanisms - 7.
-To analyze a mechanism for displacement, velocity and acceleration at any point in a moving link which is prerequisite for dynamics of machines. - 8.
-To analyze Steering gear mechanisms and working of hooks joint - 9.
-To understand the working principles in Belt and chain drives - 10.
+To analyze a mechanism for displacement, velocity and acceleration at any point in a moving link which is prerequisite for dynamics of machines. - 7.
 To understand the theory of gears, gear trains and cams